 I pulled into a pawn shop in Eureka, California and, when I got out of the car, an older homeless looking man appeared, sweeping the parking lot.
 I said “Hello, how you doin’?”
 He looked over and said, “Every day above ground is a good day!”
 Then we both chuckled uncomfortably.
 And I’m always afraid that maybe that guy is the Grim Reaper.
 And I watch for him the rest of the day.

 When I was in college, I played baseball.
 Number one team in the NCAA actually.
 The summer after my freshman year, it was arranged for me to play with a team in Tempe to get some experience, and they were supposed to hook me up with a “job.”
 Wink wink.
 They never did.
 My roommate in our old ‘60s era apartment was Billy Hatcher, who went on to play for the Cincinnati Reds and was almost the MVP of the World Series one year.
 We were starving the whole summer because we didn’t have jobs or money, and so the coach would bring us not nearly enough groceries every few days.
 There was always a couple dozen eggs, and by the end of the summer we were sick of eggs.
 But, on a couple of weekends, we headed out in passenger vans and went on road trips to play teams from Colorado and California.
 We always liked those trips because we got regular meals every day.
 One of the weekends was spent in Santa Cruz.
 That was the weekend I truly figured out I wasn’t headed to the major leagues, or even the minor leagues.
-I watched a guy hit one of my curveballs so far, it was on its own trip to nowhere.
+I watched a guy hit one of my curveballs so far, it may have left the atmosphere.

 Many years ago, at the Oceanside Swap Meet, I found an old tintype photo from decades ago of a very dapper couple standing in front of an old stone entryway that said Dunsmuir Natural Springs.
 It felt historical and, for some reason, I contacted the Dunsmuir, California town historian through the mail (this was pre-internet).
 She was excited that I was interested in sending her the photo, thanked me profusely and said that, if I was ever up that way, I wouldn’t regret stopping in to visit Dunsmuir.
-Now, as I was cautiously cruising through the mist on my trip to Nowhere, a weathered, hand-painted billboard caught my eye: “Dunsmuir, Home of the Best Water on Earth.”
+Now, as I was cautiously cruising through the mist on my trip to Nowhere, a weathered, hand-painted billboard caught my eye: “Dunsmuir, Best Water on Earth.”
 I would regret not stopping.
 I exited and passed an old abandoned Ben’s Garage, and the winding road eventually turned past some scattered homes, a few buildings, and then five or six blocks of a downtown.
 Dunsmuir looks like it was thriving at one point, though that point was probably long ago.
 There is a really cool old theater with an epic neon sign still intact.
 Many of the buildings are now home to businesses that are probably quite different than the bakeries and women’s department stores they probably used to house.

 But something seemed slightly magical about Dunsmuir.
 Maybe it was just the mist.

 I wandered into a used record store, owned by a younger man who had relocated there to take the high school basketball coaching job on sort of a whim.
 In his spare time, he ran the record store and I was amazed to come across a vinyl copy of an album by the Dwight Twilley Band.
 Dwight Twilley Band was from my hometown of Tulsa and was a mid-70s power pop band with a top 20 hit.
 They were probably more influential than successful, much like an Alex Chilton.
 Growing up in Tulsa, the first graffiti I remember seeing was a huge, spray painted “Dwight Twilley Band” along the retaining wall of the expressway through town.
 It was there for years for some reason.
 And now, here on this road, Dwight Twilley was popping up out of nowhere.
-I didn’t even own a turntable back home, but I bought the album and went in search of the best water on earth.
+I didn’t even own a turntable back home, but I bought the album and went in search of the "best water on earth."

 As I was pulling into Yreka and getting ever so close to Oregon, I noticed an old, abandoned passenger train car.
 It was covered in some small town gang’s idea of graffiti, but you could still clearly see the Yreka Western Railroad signage on the side of the car.
 I pulled over for a photo (or 20) and thought, “This is certainly going to be a cool town to check out.”
 It was, but not in the way I thought it would be.
 Yreka certainly had its fair share of old neon and other signage, and some cool buildings.
 I wandered into a thrift store and managed to negotiate my way into a pretty nice cowboy hat.
 But have you ever heard someone describe a place as “methed out?”
 That was Yreka.
 Sketchy.